 Initially, nitrogen narcosis clouds your reasoning and judgment.
 That said, when you’re simply floating along with no decisions to make or tasks to complete, you may not realize you’re mentally impaired.
 Many divers have been narced without knowing it.

 Next comes a feeling of euphoria.
 Divers compare the feeling to mild intoxication or getting the happy gas (nitrous oxide) at the dentist, but nitrogen narcosis affects everyone a little differently.
-Some divers, myself included, feel anxious and pessimistic instead of elated.
+Some divers feel anxious and pessimistic instead of elated.

 What You Can Do To Help Identify Nitrogen Narcosis

 Knowing how to identify and avoid depth intoxication is an important safety skill.
-That’s why the PADI® Deep Diver specialty course includes an activity to measure impairment at depth.
-At the surface, you’ll complete an activity that requires reasoning, such as a math problem or completing a simple puzzle.
-Personally, I liked to use one of those toys with different-shaped holes in it (a shape sorter with circles, triangles, etc.).
+That’s why the PADI Deep Diver Specialty course includes an activity to measure impairment at depth.
+At the surface, you’ll complete an activity that requires reasoning, such as a math problem or a simple puzzle.
+Some instructors like to use one of those toys with different-shaped holes in it (a shape sorter with circles, triangles, etc.).

-Underwater, your instructor will ask you to repeat the task at a depth of at least 18m/60ft, but with a slight variation.
+Underwater, your instructor will ask you to repeat the same task at a depth of at least 18m/60ft, but with a slight variation.
 If, at the surface, your instructor asked you to subtract two large numbers, underwater the numbers will be different.
-For my students, I might have them put the triangle shapes in the ball at the surface, then ask them to do the circle shapes underwater.
+For students using the aforementioned toy, the instructor might have them put the triangle shapes in the ball at the surface, then ask them to do the circle shapes underwater.

 Your instructor will record how long it takes you to complete both tasks.
 At depth, you may find the task is more confusing or takes longer to complete.
-The purpose of this activity is to help you understand how nitrogen narcosis may affect you.
-It’s one of several important things you’ll learn in the PADI Deep Diver course.
+The purpose of this activity is to help you understand how gas narcosis may affect you – and to help you to understand that it may be effecting you without you even realizing!
+It’s one of several important things you’ll learn in the PADI Deep Diver Specialty course.

 Is nitrogen narcosis the same as the bends?

-Negatory.
-Both are caused by breathing compressed nitrogen, but decompression sickness and nitrogen narcosis are not the same.
-Learn more about how to identify decompression sickness.
+No. Both are caused by breathing compressed nitrogen, but decompression sickness and nitrogen narcosis are not the same.
+The bends is a common term for decompression illness which is related to pressure and is completely separate to nitrogen narcosis.
+The two are not related.
+Learn more about how to identify decompression illness here.

 At what depth does nitrogen narcosis happen?

 Every body is different.
-Some people love spicy food while others can’t tolerate it.
-I’ve been bitten by mosquitos on six continents and my partner is completely immune.
+Some people love spicy food, while others can’t tolerate it.
+Some people are more susceptible to COVID, while others seem to suffer no symptoms.
 Nitrogen narcosis is no different.
-Some divers feel the effects at 30m/98f while others won’t feel anything until they reach the recreational limit of 40m/130f.
+Some divers feel the effects at 30m/98ft, while others won’t feel anything until they reach the recreational limit of 40m/130ft.

 What is the treatment for nitrogen narcosis?